 - Wilson Chandler

 With Durant out for the full 2019-2020 season, we won’t really see what a fully functional Nets team will look like until the 2020-21 season, but for the time remaining, they still bring a lot of depth for the Small Forward position.
 With Chandler giving the team both length and a spark off the bench and someone to keep them very competitive on the defensive end.
 With Prince starting for the team he brings a stretch presence and gives them a three-point threat at the time being while Durant is still recovering from his Achilles injury.

 - Nicholas Claxton

-With Rodions coming back for his second season with the Nets, he put on a pretty good rookie season, knowing his role and taking advantage with the minutes he was provided.
-Claxton is an incoming rookie from Georgia who played pretty well with his team averaging 13.6 points, almost 9 rebounds a game, almost 2 assist a game and with 2.5 blocks per game.
+With Rodions coming back for his second season with the Nets, he put on a pretty good rookie season, knowing his role and taking advantage of the minutes he was provided.
+Claxton is an incoming rookie from Georgia who played pretty well with his team averaging 13.6 points, almost 9 rebounds a game, almost 2 assist a game, and with 2.5 blocks per game.
 He could be used as someone to establish as a good shot blocker and rebounder alongside Jarrett Allen if both of them get the ability to play together at the same time.
-If both get the chance to play at the same time over the course of the season it could become tough to bring the ball into the inside with them establishing as the top shot blockers in the league.
+If both get the chance to play at the same time throughout the season it could become tough to bring the ball into the inside with them establishing as the top shot blockers in the league.